 Adolescence is a time when bodies go through a lot of changes and teenage males hormones can rage out of control.
 Some teens seem to experience more problems with getting their emotions under control at this time than others.
 You may wonder what changes your body might go through during adolescence and what you can expect.

 As boys head into puberty, testosterone production increases.
 The increase of this male hormone in the boy's body may result in some of the following initial signs:

-- Mood Swings: The increased levels of mood swings in a teen boy's body can make the emotions rage out of control at times.
+The increased levels of mood swings in a teenager boy's body can make the emotions rage out of control at times.
 Teens might go from feeling sad to feeling happy with little explanation for the change.
 Some mood variation is normal and will abate when the hormones level out.
 However, extreme mood swings may be a signal that counseling or medical treatment should be sought.

 The average length of puberty is from two to two and half a years long.
 After this time, the male body is typically fully developed and the hormones will even out to a steady production of testosterone throughout the remainder of the male's lifespan.
 If you are a teen boy, or know one, whose emotions seem out of control because of the increase in hormones, the side effects of puberty should pass and eventually emotions will even out.

 In very rare cases, teens may need an injection or two of testosterone to get the process of puberty started.
 This is an option that should be discussed with your doctor only if you are an older teen and not yet showing any signs of starting puberty.
 It is best to let the body begin producing teenage boys hormones on its own, whenever possible.